QCDIS/NaaVRE-website/Readiness-level-framework.md

   - The tutorial can be done without supervision.
 - Known potential pitfalls in using the virtual lab are described.
 - There is a description of the standards used for data exchange with application programming interfaces and databases.
+- Storage location
-- Storage location: The description of the virtual lab from a conceptual and mathematical viewpoint is stored on [NaaVRE.net](https://naavre.net/).
+  - The description of the virtual lab from the viewpoints is stored on [NaaVRE.net](https://naavre.net/).
+A visitor needs to be able to get an intuitive understanding of what happens in the virtual lab without having to open it.
-- Architecture
-  - A description of the architecture of the virtual lab.
-In the simplest form this can be the flowchart created when composing a workflow.
+  - Parts of the documentation which are only related to a single notebook can be stored in that notebook.

 ## Sources
 - These recommendations are partially based on ideas presented in the paper [Introducing the FAIR Principles for research software](https://www.nature.com/articles/s41597-022-01710-x), the [Fair software checklist](https://fairsoftwarechecklist.net/v0.2/), and [fair-software.eu](https://fair-software.eu/recommendations/license).

 ## Potential ToDos for LifeWatch VLIC
+To be able to cycle through the entire readiness cycle described here, LifeWatch VLIC needs to finish the following:
 - Make NaaVRE generate a persistent identifier and version number for containerized cells.
 See [Containerized cells and Workflow](#containerized-cells-and-workflow).
 - Software management plan: Shall we focus on getting a readiness level framework which mentions a software management plan, and work out the details of what should be in the [software management plan](https://zenodo.org/records/7248877) later?
 - Choose a metadata standard for Virtual labs.  https://github.com/QCDIS/projects_overview/issues/275